khoitnm/RoboCode/README.md

 Set up to run this test:
  - In IntelliJ menu > Run > Edit Configurations > In VM Options, add: " -Drobocode.home=D:\SourceCode\RoboCode\robocode"
  - Or use the command line: mvn clean install -Drobocode.home="D:\SourceCode\RoboCode\robocode"

+# Future improvement
+Radar:
+ - Lock scan to the closest target when the distance is less than 300 (for example).
+   This could potentially improve the gun.
+Movement:
+ - Random move when doing Anti-Gravity
+ - One-on-One movement: choose a better strategy.